 Memory settings for Hive and Tez

-The following example shows those values that we use for the TPC-DS benchmark.
+The following example shows sample values for these configuration keys.

 The default values specified in